-207 Washington Street, Suite 202

-Poughkeepsie, NY 12601
+Meaghan Furman 207 Washington Street, Suite 202 Poughkeepsie, NY 12601 Phone: 845-372-4367 www.hpalivewell.com

-LiveWell IOP provides a higher level of care for patients who require a highly structured approach in order to make sustained change.
+LiveWell IOP provides a higher level of care for patients, with insurance, who require a highly structured approach in order to make sustained change.
 This program was designed to aid those suffering with an eating disorder - anorexia, bulimia and/or binge eating, as well as a wide range of other psychological concerns - anxiety disorders, depression, bipolar disorder, ADHD, PTSD, OCD, etc.

-Our program takes a comprehensive approach, which incorporates individual counseling, family counseling, group therapy, and nutritional counseling.
+A comprehensive approach, which incorporates individual counseling, family counseling, group therapy, and nutritional counseling.
 At HPA/LiveWell, individuals receive treatment 4 hours per day, 3 days a week.
 Treatment can last anywhere from 3 to 12 months and is determined by the individual's progress.
-For more information, visit www.hpalivewell.com treatment program each day.
-Most insurance accepted.
-For children ages 12-18 years old.